Explore Virtual Therapy for Addiction & Mental Health

-In this article, we will explore how alcohol affects the brain and central nervous system, shedding light on the potential consequences of heavy drinking.
+In this article, we will explore the critical question: how does alcohol affect the brain and central nervous system?
+By shedding light on the potential consequences of heavy drinking, we hope to provide a clearer understanding of the risks involved..
 Whether it’s an occasional social drink or a pattern of alcohol abuse, understanding its impact on our nervous system is essential.

 What is the Central Nervous System?